 The Bottom Line?

-Sugar may be bad for you heart – and for your breasts by increasing breast density.
+Sugar may be bad for your heart – and for your breasts by increasing breast density.
 To lower your risk for breast cancer, enjoy more whole foods like fruits and vegetables and exercise regularly.
 A number of studies show regular exercise lowers breast cancer risk.
 Also, when you get your next mammogram, ask how dense your breasts are.
 If they’re very dense, you may benefit from a different screening method like breast MRI.

 JAMA Internal Medicine.
 “Added Sugar Intake and Cardiovascular Diseases Mortality Among US Adults”